akshaykmanoj/spry/lib/courier/README.md

    concept in Spry, not just ad-hoc scripts.
 2. Provide a small, composable TypeScript API that can be used directly in Deno, but is generic enough to be wrapped by Spry markdown playbooks and notebooks.
-3. Make Singer a “first-class citizen” of the Spry world, while still being a profile within a more general Data Movement Protocol (DataMP).
+3. Make Singer and Airbyte “first-class citizens” of the Spry world, while still treating them as profiles within a more general Data Movement Protocol (DataMP).

 In other words: Courier is the infrastructure layer; Spry playbooks, pipelines, and markdown notebooks are the orchestration and UX layers on top.